kadarakos/blog/_posts/2020-01-06-Day-Plan-for-This-Year.md

-I find it very hard to stay on track for some reasonable way of living.
-Moved to Toronto in August, first into an airbnb for way too long.
-Finally found a place and managed to move into a condo end of October.
+I find it very hard to stay on track with a reasonable routine.
+Eversince I've started my Bachelor's my daily routine has been chaotic.
+Recently I moved to Toronto in August.
+First into an airbnb for way too long.
+Then I've finally found a place and managed to move to a condo end of October.

 Since then I had to fly back to the Netherlands to defend my PhD middle of November.
+So that is done with.
-This was followed up by spending Christmas in Finland with my partner end of December to beginning of January.
+This was followed up by spending Christmas in Finland with my partner and her family end of December to beginning of January.

 One of my main plans with moving to Toronto was to finally have a normal schedule after the nightmareish PhD lifestyle, but I've failed so far.
 I've just turned 30 December 30, 2019 and so I feel like its a good opportunity to treat myself to another chance in 2020.
 Don't get me wrong, I think my lifestyle is okay, but I feel like I could have a nicer experience in life.
 In order to achieve just that I came up with a somewhat arbitrary and simple enough plan for my days, that hopefully even I can follow.
 I decided to go for simple and gentle morning workouts so that I need not to be super motivated in my depressed times.
+The main points of this experiment are:

+- Feel more control over my life.
+- Be generally more relaxed.
+- Have more time for my passion projects.

-## Morning routine
+## Morning

 My morning routine so far comprised of waking up too late, listening to music anyway and going to work.
 This time around I'll attempt to implement an actual routine. **Monday**, **Wedneday** and **Friday** are the